Markpm-code/fruits_of_labor/README.md

     * Set the buildpacks to [Python](https://www.python.org/) and [NodeJS](https://nodejs.org/en/) in that order
     * Link the Heroku app to the repository
     * Click on Deploy

+## Credits

+* [CODE INSTITUE](https://codeinstitute.net/ie/) for the deployment terminal and Love Sandwiches walkthrough project, as I use this as a guide and some text contents are copied from it.
+* [GOOGLE SHEETS](https://www.google.com/sheets/about/) for the worksheet used for this project.
+* [GOOGLE API](https://console.cloud.google.com/) to access the woksheet.